Wednesday, January 19, 2022

 VII.
 This Constitution, and the laws of the United States which shall be made in pursuance thereof; shall adhere to and be interpreted as the organization of the natural right of lawful defense.
 It is the substitution of a common force for individual forces and this common force is to do only what the individual forces have a natural and lawful right to do: to protect persons, liberties, and properties; to maintain the right of each.

 VIII.
 The sixteenth article of amendment to the Constitution of the United States is hereby repealed.
+The Congress shall have no power to lay and collect taxes on incomes, from whatever source derived.

-X. The judicial power of the United States, shall be vested in one Supreme Court consisting of no more than nine judges and in such inferior courts as the Congress may from time to time ordain and establish.
+X. The judicial power of the United States, shall be vested in one Supreme Court consisting of nine judges and in such inferior courts as the Congress may from time to time ordain and establish.
 The judges, both of the supreme and inferior courts, shall hold their offices during good behavior, and shall, at stated times, receive for their services, a compensation, which shall not be diminished during their continuance in office.

 No comments: